eaplatanios/swift-rl/README.md

 `LD_LIBRARY_PATH`, you need to provide the following extra flags when using `swift build` or any other SwiftPM
 command: `-Xlinker -L<path>`, where `<path>` represents the path to the dynamic library.
-The simplest way to start is to execute the following commands from within your code
+For MacOS, you also need to use the following flags: `-Xlinker -rpath -Xlinker <path>`.
-directory:
+The simplest way to start is to execute the following commands from within your code directory:

 ```bash
 git clone git@github.com:eaplatanios/retro.git